Canadian Olympic Medal Count

-Getting Into Sport: Started skating at age four… He was enrolled in figure skating to improve his hockey skills when he was seven… After winning the novice national title in 2003 he focused on figure skating full time… Has been working with coach Joanne McLeod since he was nine… Odds and Ends: Enjoys both playing and programming computers and video games… Was inspired to learn Japanese after competing at the NHK Trophy Grand Prix event in the fall of 2008 because he wanted to be able to communicate with the fans… Studying international relations at the University of British Columbia…
+Getting into the Sport: Started skating at age four… He was enrolled in figure skating to improve his hockey skills when he was seven… After winning the novice national title in 2003 he focused on figure skating full time… Has been working with coach Joanne McLeod since he was nine… Outside Interests: Enjoys both playing and programming computers and video games… Was inspired to learn Japanese after competing at the NHK Trophy Grand Prix event in the fall of 2008 because he wanted to be able to communicate with the fans… Studying international relations at the University of British Columbia…